 The Taxpayer Certainty and Disaster Tax Relief Act of 2020, enacted December 27, 2020, amended and extended the Employee Retention Credit (ERC) of the CARES Act.
 The ERC is a refundable tax credit against certain employment taxes equal to 50% of the qualified wages an eligible employer pays to employees after March 12, 2020, and before June 30, 2021.
-Employers are eligible for the credit if they met certain criteria that include either a full or partial suspension of operations during any calendar quarter of 2020 and the first and second quarters of 2021 due to government orders or a significant decline on gross receipts.
-The Organization has determined it is eligible for the ERC in the amount of \$167,114.
-The amount was recorded as government grant income on the statement of activities for the period from April 1, 2022 to December 31, 2022.
+Employers are eligible for the credit if they met certain criteria that include either a full or partial suspension of operations during any calendar quarter of 2020 and the first, second and third quarters of 2021 due to government orders or a significant decline on gross receipts.
+The Organization has determined it is eligible for the ERC in the amount of \$261,358.
+The Organization received \$94,244 that is included in government grant income on the statement of activities for the year ended December 31, 2023.
+The Organization received all of the ERC payments as of December 31, 2023.